lanoxx/tilda/HACKING.md

 ## Compiling

-Generally if you have installed the development packages (*-dev or *-devel) of the dependencies above then it should be possible to compile with:
+Generally if you have installed the development packages (e.g. *-dev or *-devel) of the dependencies above and the autotools suite then it should be possible to compile with:

     ./autogen.sh --prefix=/usr
     make --silent

+If you get the following error message, then you are missing the autopoint binary which is part of the autotools suite.
+On Ubuntu the
+`dh-autoreconf` package installs it along with automake, autoconf and autoreconf.

+    Can't exec "autopoint": No such file or directory at /usr/share/autoconf/Autom4te/FileUtils.pm line 345.

 You do not need the `--silent` option, but I prefer to use it to reduce the output a bit.
 If you experience any problem during build, then drop the `--silent` option.